Stephen-Tellis/home/_posts/2022-04-02-settingup-ursim.md

 # 1. Why UR-Sim over Gazebo
 I am using Gazebo as a comparison, but this really, is applicable for any physics simulator.

-## 1. Why I prefer this over using a UR on Gazebo?
+## a.
+Why I prefer this over using a UR on Gazebo?
 - The only interface ROS really has to the robot is via ros_control (and it's derivatives).
 Since a UR in Gazebo uses different controllers than the real hardware, sometimes, due to the quality of the physics engine in your simulator, you may get unexpected behaviour or even worse, some functionalities tested over Gazebo may not work at all on the real robot.
 - If I am trying out a 3rd party plugin that I do not trust, I have always found it safer to run it on the UR-Sim and then test it on the real machine.
 - Since UR-Sim and the real hardware use the exact same controllers, it is highly convenient for me as a developer to switch between the two. (often coming down to a simple IP change)

-## 2. Are there disadvantages?
+## b.
+Are there disadvantages?
 - I have experienced artefacts with some 3rd party motion planners (such as random trajectory preempts during execution) which were not present on the real robot.
 These can be attributed to the fact that the simulation is built to use as little resources as possible and may not be able to keep up with the actual control commands.
 But, all built-in moveit planners work beautifully.
 - Gazebo is a complete simulation enfironment with physics built in, whereas the UR-Sim only simulates the robot controller.
 So if you are trying out something where the robot has to interact with the environment (such as picking up an object, or juggling *coming up soon btw ; )* ) you really only have Gazebo or any other physics simulator as an option right now.

-# 3. Setting up the Virtual-Machine
+# 2. Setting up the Virtual-Machine

-## 1. Getting the machine
+## a.
+Getting the machine
 Even if you are on a Linux machine, go to the [link](https://www.universal-robots.com/download/software-e-series/simulator-non-linux/offline-simulator-e-series-ur-sim-for-non-linux-594/ "Get the simulator here") and download the simulator for non-linux machines.
 You will have to create a free login in the Universal Robots website.
 Then extract the same.

-## 2. Installing the machine
+## b.
+Installing the machine
 I prefer virtualbox for all my VMs but feel free to use VMWare.
 The instructions below are for virtualbox:
 - First, we have to create a network interface between the virtual machine where the simulator runs and the host machine.
 For this, go to File -> Host Network Manager.
 - Here we create a new host only network.
 The default settings are generally 192.168.56.1/24